marcelmiguel/w11-dev-computer/README.md

 # w11-dev-computer
-Script to install a windows 11 dev machine and some extras
+Guide to install a windows 11 dev machine and some extras

 ### Basic
 ``` powershell